Take a Payment

 • The SDK provides a PaymentHandle as a way for you to interact with the ongoing payment (for example, if you need to cancel the payment).

-When the payment completes, regardless of whether it completed successfully, control is returned to the user interface and your application is notified of the callback result.
-Your application can then display receipt or error information to the user and continue other processing.
+When the payment completes, regardless of whether it completed successfully, control is returned to the user interface and the callback is invoked with the result.
+Your application can then display receipt or error information to the user.

 Note

-Only one payment can be in process at a given moment.
-If you make a second call to startPaymentActivity before the first call completes, triggering the payment callbacks, the second call fails immediately with a USAGE_ERROR.
+Only one payment can be in process at a time.
+If you make a second call to startPaymentActivity before the first call completes, the second call fails immediately with a USAGE_ERROR, triggering the payment callbacks.
 The first payment call continues.

 Link to section